 Street food is a feature of Thai cuisine.
 There are many great dishes that you can only find on the streets of Thailand.
-Here are the famous recipes you need to know to taste while walking on the streets of Thailand.
+Here are the famous street foods you need to know to try while exploring this beautiful South East Asian country.

 22. Pad See Ew – Soy Sauce Noodles

 Your day in Thailand will be complete when enjoying the wonderful flavors of Pad See Ew.
 It is a recipe derived from Chinese cuisine.
 This recipe is pretty popular, so you can easily find it on some food streets in Thailand.